-Concerns should be raised with either the class teacher or Headteacher.
+Concerns should be raised with either the class teacher or headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

-Complainants should not approach individual Governors to raise concerns or complaints.
+Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.

-Complaints against school (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headteacher should be addressed to Mrs J Hopwood (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed for the attention of the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual Governor or the whole Governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk/School Administrator to the Governing Body via the school office.
 Please mark them as Private and Confidential.

-Complaints from staff must be dealt with under the school internal grievance procedures.
+Complaints from staff must be dealt with under the school's internal grievance procedures.

 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school / academy office.
+If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.